CharafeddineMechalikh/PureEdgeSim/README.md

 # Please cite it as
 Mechalikh Charafeddine, Taktak Hajer, & Moussa Faouzi.
 (2019, April 21).
 PureEdgeSim: A simulation framework for performance evaluation of cloud, fog, and pure edge computing environments.
 (Version 1.1.5).
 Zenodo. http://doi.org/10.5281/zenodo.2648161

+# For any questions, contact me at charafeddine.mechalikh@gmail.com